 Can I test from home instead?

-If you do not want to book a clinic appointment, an alternative option is our Covid-19 IgG Antibody Nurse Kit.
-Available to order online, we will send your Nurse Kit to you by post.
-You must then find a qualified medical practitioner or nurse to collect a blood sample from your arm.
-Your kit will include everything you need to have your sample taken correctly, and a postage-paid return envelope to send your sample to our laboratory for analysis.
+If you do not wish to book a clinic appointment, an alternative option is to test with our finger-prick home sample collection kit.
+Available to order online, we will send your kit to you by post.
+It will contain everything you need to collect your blood sample at home.
+You can then send your sample to our laboratory using the postage-paid return envelope.

 What if I test positive?

-A positive result indicates that you have had Covid-19 and your body has produced Covid-19 specific antibodies.
-The link between antibodies and immunity has not yet been confirmed.
+Research suggests that the presence of antibodies may provide protection to Covid-19 for up to six months.
+However, the link between antibodies and immunity has not yet been confirmed.
 You may still be able to pass the virus to others or catch the virus again.